A simple symmetric exclusion process driven by an asymmetric tracer particle: Model definition and statement of results

 \section{Model definition and statement of results}

-Our model is an asymmetric exclusion process on $L$ sites with periodic boundary conditions, containing $n$ particles, one distinguished particle, which we call the {\em tracer particle}, and the remaining vacancies.
+Our model is an asymmetric exclusion process on $L$ sites with periodic boundary conditions, containing $n$ particles, one distinguished particle, which we call the {\em tracer particle} (a total of $n+1$ particles), and the remaining vacancies.
 The tracer particle will be denoted $\1$, the other particles will be denoted $1$ and vacancies will be denoted $0$.

 The dynamics is as follows.
 All particles except the tracer one perform simple symmetric exclusion with rate $1$,

 The tracer particle performs simple asymmetric exclusion with rates as follows: